-If earplugs, whether they be reusable or disposable, are not inserted correctly they will not block the level of noise that they are intended to do.
+If earplugs, whether reusable or disposable, are not inserted correctly, they will not block the level of noise they intend to do.

 I can not stress enough the importance of a properly inserted earplug.

-Quite often people will tell us that they have not had success with earplugs blocking noise when they have tried them in the past.
-To be honest, if you are wearing earplugs and they don’t make a difference to the level of noise, they are the wrong size or they have not been put in correctly.
+People will often tell us that they have not had success with earplugs blocking noise when they have tried them in the past.
+If you are wearing earplugs and don’t make a difference to the noise level, they are the wrong size, or they have not been put incorrectly.

 Noise Reduction Ratings

-Earplugs and other types of hearing protection devices are designed to lessen the harshness of the noise and bring it down to a safer, more tolerable level.
+Earplugs and other types of hearing protection devices are designed to lessen the noise’s harshness and bring it down to a safer, more tolerable level.

 Decibel levels up to the earplug’s NRR rating will be blocked out entirely.
 Any noise over the earplug’s NRR may be heard.
 Another important factor to note is that the body absorbs sound through our heads, not just our ears; so short of encapsulating oneself in a soundproof chamber, it is seemingly impossible to block out 100% of noise.